erikac2875/erikac2875.github.io/_posts/2018-11-29-Weekly-Reflection-#10-site-launched.md

   <p>(d)prefer-flavor("lemon","lime")</p>

   <p>Correct Answer(a)</p>
-  <p>The mastery Skill that was involved in this question was Ms1, it was an apprentice level</p>
+  <p>The mastery Skill that was involved in this question was Ms1, it is an Apprentice level</p>